Node Discovery

 2. Data Migration: When the lifecycle service queries the node list to perform shard migration and rebalancing.

-BanyanDB supports two discovery mechanisms to accommodate different deployment environments:
+BanyanDB supports three discovery mechanisms to accommodate different deployment environments:

 • Etcd-based Discovery: Traditional distributed consensus approach suitable for VM deployments and multi-cloud scenarios.